usegraffy/graffy/docs/book/50-keys.md

 ## Graphs

 Graphs are modeled as trees with symbolic links.
 Interior nodes are _functions_ mapping string keys to children, while leaf nodes are either values or links to other nodes in the tree.
-Every node also has a clock (timestamp).
+Every node also has a version (timestamp).

 An interior node must return one of three values for every possible string: a child node, if one exists at that key; `null`, if it is known that there is no such key, and `undefined` if the existence of the key is not known.
 The last case occurs in graphs that represent cached data, query results, change sets etc.